darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Use different terminology
 - Use something in a different place (desk, mobile)

-Formal : research at the start of the
+Formal : Research at the start of the project.

-Informal: Get to know your users
+Informal: Get to know your users.

 .. image:: images/Photo 24-08-2016.jpg